How OVN’s Documentation Works

 Nearly all of OVN’s documentation is written in reStructuredText, with man pages being the sole exception.
 Of this documentation, most of it is fed into Sphinx, which provides not only the ability to convert rST to a variety of other output formats but also allows for things like cross-referencing and indexing. for more information on the two, refer to the OVN Documentation Style.

-The documentation uses its own theme, ovs-sphinx-theme, which can be found on GitHub and is published on pypi.
-This is shared by Open vSwitch and OVN.
-It is packaged separately to ensure all documentation gets the latest version of the theme (assuming there are no major version bumps in that package).
+The documentation uses sphinx_rtd_theme, which can be found on GitHub and is published on pypi.
+It is also packaged in major distributions.
 If building locally and the package is installed, it will be used.
 If the package is not installed, Sphinx will fallback to the default theme.

 The Read the Docs project is currently maintained by Stephen Finucane, Russell Bryant and Ben Pfaff.